 (a) Net of interest received.

-(b) Includes \$196 million LTSA prepaid capital expenditures.
+(b) Includes \$190 million LTSA prepaid capital expenditures.

-(c) Includes investments in and proceeds from the nuclear decommissioning trust fund, insurance proceeds, proceeds from sales of assets and other net investing cash flows.
+(c) Includes investments in and proceeds from the nuclear decommissioning trust fund, insurance proceeds, proceeds from sales of assets, sales of nuclear fuel and other net investing cash flows.